Jon Moxley: Death Riders (2024–present)

-On January 15 at AEW Maximum Carnage, Moxley successfully defended his title against Powerhouse Hobbs.
-At Revolution on March 9, Moxley successfully defended his title against Cope and Christian Cage in a three-way match with the latter cashing in his contract during the match.
-On the March 19 episode of Dynamite, Moxley defeated Cope in a rematch for the title in a street fight.
-On April 6 at Dynasty, Moxley successfully defended his title against Swerve Strickland after interference from The Young Bucks.
-On April 16 at Dynamite: Spring BreakThru, Moxley filled in for the injured Pac to team with Castagnoli and Yuta to defend the AEW World Trios Championship against Powerhouse Hobbs and The Opps (Samoa Joe and Katsuyori Shibata), but the trio lost the match and the titles.
-On May 14 at Dynamite: Beach Break, Moxley successfully defended his title against Samoa Joe in a steel cage match after interference from the Death Riders and Gabe Kidd.
-On May 25 at Double or Nothing, the Death Riders teamed with The Young Bucks, losing to Kenny Omega, Swerve Strickland, Willow Nightingale, and The Opps (Samoa Joe, Powerhouse Hobbs, and Katsuyori Shibata) in an Anarchy in the Arena match.
-On July 12 at All In, Moxley lost his title to Adam Page in a Texas Death Match, ending his fourth reign at 273 days.
-On the July 30 episode of Dynamite, Moxley failed to regain the world title from Page in a rematch with the stipulation of everyone being banned from ringside.
-After losing to Page twice, Moxley rekindled his feud with Darby Allin and also recruited Daniel Garcia into the Death Riders.
-At All Out on September 20, Moxley defeated Allin in a Coffin match after Pac made his return.
-He would lose to Allin in an "I Quit" match at WrestleDream on October 18.
-The Death Riders were defeated by Allin, Roderick Strong, and The Conglomeration (Mark Briscoe, Orange Cassidy, and Kyle O'Reilly) in Blood and Guts match on November 12 at the namesake event with Moxley submitting to O'Reilly.
+At Revolution on March 9, 2025, Moxley retained the championship against Cope and Christian Cage in what became a three-way match after Cage cashed in his Casino Gauntlet contract during the match, and defeated Cope in a rematch for the championship in a street fight on the March 19 episode of Dynamite.
+At Dynasty on April 6, he defended it against Swerve Strickland, winning after interference from The Young Bucks.
+At Beach Break on May 14, Moxley defended his championship against Samoa Joe in a steel cage match, winning after interference from the Death Riders and Gabe Kidd.
+At Double or Nothing on May 25, the Death Riders teamed with The Young Bucks in a losing effort against Kenny Omega, Swerve Strickland, Willow Nightingale, and The Opps in an Anarchy in the Arena match.
+At All In on July 12, he was defeated by Adam Page in a Texas Death match, following interference from Will Ospreay, Swerve Strickland, Bryan Danielson and a returning Darby Allin, losing the championship and ending his fourth reign at 273 days.
+He failed to regain title from Page in a rematch on the July 30 episode of Dynamite.
+At Forbidden Door on August 24, the Death Riders teamed with the Young Bucks in a losing effort against Ospreay, Allin, Hiroshi Tanahashi, and Golden☆Lovers (Kenny Omega and Kota Ibushi) in a Lights Out steel cage match, with the Death Riders afterwards attacking Ospreay and giving him a kayfabe neck injury.
+Moxley then rekindled his feud with Allin and recruited Daniel Garcia into the Death Riders.
+At All Out on September 20, he defeated Allin in a coffin match after Pac returned to assist him, but was defeated in an I Quit match at WrestleDream on October 18.